 Broadly, aquaculture is the breeding, rearing, and harvesting of fish, shellfish, algae, and other organisms in all types of water environments, typically classified by two types -- marine and freshwater.
 Regarding the former, new approaches, innovation, and technology have made it possible to grow food in the open ocean, coastal marine waters, and even onshore, re-created habitats for young stock.

 Farmed seafood can play a major role in feeding the world’s growing population while simultaneously providing better lives to farmers and their families.
 When done sustainably, aquaculture can address many environmental and social impact goals, including taking pressure off stressed and overfished oceans.

 But aquaculture is not without its flaws.
-Despite impressive growth, the aquaculture industry faces serious challenges.
+Despite impressive growth, the aquaculture industry faces several serious challenges.